More Than History (Judges 6)

 So how do we handle this?
 We could respond by giving to-do lists – good advice on how to handle our problems, therapeutic tips, keys to relationships, and so on.
 But that really doesn't take the pressure off.
 It's still more stuff that we have to do.
 It turns us to ourselves to find the resources for our own struggles.
 If there's one thing that's clear from Gideon's day, it's that the people didn't have the resources for their problems within themselves, and neither do we.

 But we don't need good advice.
 We need good news.
 When we remember what God has done – when Gideon remembers how God delivered Israel in the past, and when we remember what God accomplished through Christ for us – then we have all the resources we need to face whatever comes our way.
 It's why Paul could write: "God is for us, who can be against us?
 He who did not spare his own Son, but gave him up for us all—how will he not also, along with him, graciously give us all things?"
 (Romans 8:31-32).
-It's why he could also write:
+That's why he could also write:

-We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed….Therefore we do not lose heart.
+We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed...
+Therefore, we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 So we fix our eyes not on what is seen, but on what is unseen.
 For what is seen is temporary, but what is unseen is eternal.
 (2 Corinthians 4:8-9, 16-18)

 Could it be that we have forgotten the gospel?
-When we do this, we lose our identities and we also lose the resources to face our problems.
+When we do this, we lose our identities, and we also lose the resources to face our problems.
 But when we remember what God has done through Christ, we have an identity that can't be taken away, and we have every resource we need to face whatever comes our way.

 Let's pray.